near-examples/FT/README-Windows.md

 cargo test
 ```

-If you want to run only simulation tests, you can use `cargo test simulation`, since all the simulation tests include "simulation" in their names.
+If you want to run only simulation tests, you can use `cargo test simulate`, since all the simulation tests include "simulate" in their names.

 ## Notes